hubtype/botonic/packages/botonic-ci/README.md

 ```
 npm run -D @botonic/ci
 ```
-* Copy the contents of the `sample-config` folder to the root of your projects
+* Copy the contents of the `sample-config` folder to the root of your project (Merge this package.json's scripts into your project ones)
+* These files just import the configuration maintained within this project.
+  To adapt them to your project needs, you just need to patch the specific options after importing the baseline.
+  See instructions on each of these files.

+## Usage

 ### eslint